2010 Sultan Azlan Shah Cup

-The 2010 Sultan Azlan Shah Cup was the 19th edition of the Sultan Azlan Shah Cup, held between 6–16 May 2010.
+The 2010 Sultan Azlan Shah Cup was the 19th edition of the Sultan Azlan Shah Cup, a field hockey tournament held between 6–16 May 2010.
 Due to bad weather, the final between India and Korea was abandoned after 6 minutes and 14 seconds of play.
 After discussions and consultations between the Tournament Director Paul Richards, the Organising Committee, with the consent of Sultan Azlan Shah, decided that India and Korea would be joint champions for the 19th edition of the Sultan Azlan Shah Cup.
 It was the 5th title for India and the 2nd for Korea.

 Participating nations

 Seven countries participated in this year's tournament: